NobleChicken97/markflow/README.md

 ### Basic Workflow
 1. Type or paste your Markdown in the left editor
-2. Select a theme from the toolbar
+2. See real-time preview on the right
+3. Use "Auto Format" to clean up spacing
-3. Click "Export PDF" to download
+4. Click "Download PDF" to export

 ### File Upload
-- Click "Upload .md" to import an existing Markdown file
+- Click the upload icon to import an existing Markdown file
 - Supported formats: `.md`, `.markdown`, `.txt`

+### Resizable Panes
+- Drag the divider between editor and preview to resize
+- On mobile, use the Editor/Preview toggle buttons

 ### YAML Front Matter
 Add metadata to your document: